CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 # Lab 01 : Configuring security in Windows Server

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Configuring%20security%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.
+## Lab Overview

+In this Hands-on-lab, you will implement key security features in Windows Server to protect credentials, identify vulnerable accounts, and enforce secure password management.
+You will enable Windows Defender Credential Guard to prevent credential theft, use PowerShell to locate and secure problematic accounts, and deploy Local Administrator Password Solution (LAPS) to automate local administrator password management.
+These tasks will help strengthen security in an enterprise environment by reducing attack surfaces and enforcing best practices.

-## Lab objectives
+## Lab Objectives

-After completing this lab, you'll be able to:
+In this lab, you'll be working on:

-- Configure Windows Defender Credential Guard.
+- Exercise 1: Configuring Windows Defender Credential Guard.
-- Locate problematic accounts.
+- Exercise 2: Locating problematic accounts.
-- Implementing LAPS.
+- Exercise 3: Implementing Local Administrator Password Solution (LAPS)

 ## Estimated timing: 80 minutes